-Therefore, asking for a budget of $10 million per year is conservative, even though it is 10x higher that what we are spending now.
+Therefore, a budget of $10 million per year is conservative, even though it is 10x higher that what we are spending now.

 Validation from Council

-Validation for an expenditure of $10 million per year can be collated by tasking Council Officers to develop a costed plan to build a Yarra Principal Footpath Network, a Yarra Principal Bicycle Network, and 20-minute neighbourhoods in 30 km/h superblocks, over 10 years, as part of an Integrated Transport Strategy.
+Validation for an expenditure of $10 million per year can be collated by tasking Council Officers to cost the implementation of an Integrated Transport Plan over 10 years, including: